modirshanechi/Psych-201/README.md

 * Use the cover story and instructions from the original paper if possible.
 * 32K tokens per participant is the length limit.
 * Mark the parts that should be finetuned (i.e., human choices) with “<<“ and “>>”.
 Do not use these symbols for other parts of the prompt.
-* For discrete choice options, randomize the names of choice options for each participant (example in XXX/generate_prompts.py)
+* For discrete choice options, randomize the names of choice options for each participant [binz2022heuristics/generate_prompts.py](https://github.com/marcelbinz/Psych-201/tree/main/binz2022heuristics/generate_prompts.py).

 Example prompt: